-We're launching our first massive open online courses (MOOCs) in January 2017.
+We've launched our first massive open online courses (MOOCs).
 Designed by York academics, they offer a short, interactive, higher education experience and the chance to be part of a global learning community.

 You can participate from anywhere in the world, totally free of charge.
 All you need is an internet connection and a passion to learn.
 Courses last three to four weeks and are delivered through online videos, quizzes, case studies and discussions with your fellow learners.

 Our MOOCs offer the perfect way to gain an insight into York's expertise on subjects where we're leading the way on life-changing research.

 There are no entry requirements - the courses are open to anyone, regardless of background or location.

 Our MOOCs are delivered in partnership with FutureLearn (futurelearn.com).

 Four weeks, starts 24 April 2017 (four to five hours of study per week)

 Why does the UK have some of the worst poverty rates in Europe?
 Why do children in the UK report higher levels of unhappiness?
 How does this compare with children globally?
 In this MOOC you'll grapple with questions like these and gain a detailed understanding on why child poverty and inequality exist, and what can be done about it.